Atticus29/dataJitsu/bugs.md

 # Known issues
+- [ ] Original poster ID is "users" right now and should be updated to the actual user's id
 - [ ] Some of the tree loads forever (or at least for a long time?) when you're annotating your second+ move?
+- [ ] If you navigate to matches/undefined, it still shows something that looks somewhat like a match
 - [ ] Second time you annotate a move, whether submission and whether successful not at their default values
-- [ ] Clicking the stuff deepest into the tree no longer works
 - [ ] Changing the annotation rating resets the video
 - [ ] the timeline annotation ticker doesn't have a line and scrolls by too quickly for some things to be clicked on
 - [ ] the timeline for a previous match might persist when a new match is clicked